Edinburgh score eight tries as they hammer Pau

 |Try: Carol

-Edinburgh secured a home tie in the last 16 of the European Challenge Cup after they hammered Pau 54-5 victory at the DAM Health Stadium.
+Edinburgh secured a home tie in the last 16 of the European Challenge Cup as they hammered Pau 54-5 at the DAM Health Stadium.

 Connor Boyle scored two first-half tries, his first for Edinburgh, with Ramiro Moyano also adding two.